+(1)

+$$y{ip} = \beta_0 + \beta_1 D_i + \mathbf{X}'i \Gamma + \phi_p + \varepsilon{ip}$$

+,

-$$(1) \qquad y{ip} = \beta_0 + \beta_1 D_i + \mathbf{X}i' \Gamma + \phi_p + \varepsilon{ip} \; ,$$ where y is the application or enrollment outcome for student i randomized within experimental state-institution pool p.10 Here, D represents assignment to receive an offer of direct admission (1 for treated students and 0 otherwise), \mathbf{X} represents a vector of student-level covariates described below for robustness, and φ are state-by-institution (experimental pool) fixed-effects to restrict all treatment-control comparisons within each experimental group.
-11 β_1 is the parameter of interest and measures the causal impact of being randomized to receive a direct admission offer and fee waiver.
-Equation (1) pools the estimated impact of direct admissions across all p experiments, with each weighted equally.
-12 We also estimate and report separate effects across individual p state-by-institution experimental pools.
+where y is the application or enrollment outcome for student i randomized within experimental state-institution pool p.15 Here, D represents assignment to receive an offer of direct admission (1 for treated students and 0 otherwise), X represents a vector of student-level covariates described below for robustness, and φ are state-by-institution (experimental pool) fixed-effects to restrict all treatment-control comparisons within each experimental group.16 β_1 is the parameter of interest and measures the causal impact of being randomized to receive a direct admission offer and automatic fee waiver.
+Equation (1) pools the estimated impact of direct admissions across all p experiments, with each weighted equally.17 We also estimate and report separate effects for each p state-by-institution experimental pools.